 San Jose goalie Aaron had an easy night between the pipes in his team’s 4-0 win over the Bakersfield Condors on Friday MAR 10, 2022.
 (San Jose Barracuda)

 by Marko Ukalovic

-GAME NOTES: San Jose was 0-for-5 on the power play.
-Stockton was 1-for-4.
+GAME NOTES: San Jose finished 2-for-6 on the power play.
+Bakersfield was 0-for-3.

 San Jose shutout Bakersfield on the road for the first time in franchise history.

 The Three Stars of the Game were: 1) Viel 2) Peterson 3) Kniazev

 UP NEXT: San Jose and Bakersfield conclude their two-game series on Saturday 3/11 at 7:00pm at Mechanics Bank Arena.